A Minute With: Daniel Bruhl on the 'Rush' of playing Niki Lauda

-LOS ANGELES German actor Daniel Bruhl will be a fixture in U.S. movie theaters this fall with leading roles in two major releases - auto racing rivalry tale "Rush" and the WikiLeaks drama "The Fifth Estate."
+LOS ANGELES, Sept 18 German actor Daniel Bruhl will be a fixture in U.S. movie theaters this fall with leading roles in two major releases - auto racing rivalry tale "Rush" and the WikiLeaks drama "The Fifth Estate."

 In director Ron Howard's "Rush," the 35-year-old Bruhl had the challenge of playing former Formula One racer Niki Lauda in the transformative 1976 season.
 Not only is the Austrian driver hard to please, but he was also severely disfigured in a fiery crash that year, only to come back and race weeks later.